smazzin/elevateheating/content/_index.md

 ---
 title: Top Rated Hillsboro HVAC Service | Elevate Heating & Cooling
-description: ELevate Heating & Cooling offers HVAC service work in and around the Beaverton/Hillsboro area.
+description: ELevate Heating & Cooling offers HVAC service work in and around the Hillsboro area.
 Call us today to schedule.
 ---

 # We Want You to Stay Warm This Winter